-The Dell P2419H is a standard 24″ 1080p IPS monitor but with a fully ergonomic stand and rich connectivity options including a quad-USB hub.
+The Dell P2419H is a standard 24″ 1080p IPS monitor but with a fully ergonomic stand and rich connectivity choices, including a quad-USB hub.

-Other than that, the monitor is not particularly aimed at neither gamers nor photo editors which makes it mainly suitable for business purposes.
+Other than that, the monitor is not really aimed at neither gamers nor photo editors, which makes it mainly suitable for business purposes.

-Moving on, the Dell P2419H 24″ monitor offers the Full HD resolution with 1920×1080 pixels which results in a decent amount of screen space and detail clarity.
+Moving on, the Dell P2419H 24″ monitor offers the Full HD resolution with 1920×1080 pixels, which results in a substantial amount of screen space and detail clarity.

 This will eliminate ghosting and trailing of moving objects in video games, but since the monitor is limited to 60Hz, we doubt it will be of interest to gamers anyway.

 Nonetheless, the Dell P2419H input lag performance is quick enough even for professional gamers with only ~10ms of delay.

 Thanks to its flicker-free screen and the low blue light filter, you can use the monitor for hours without risking eye fatigue or headaches caused by screen flickering.

 The OSD (On-Screen Display) menu consists of standard adjustments such as brightness/contrast, color settings, including hue/saturation, and input source selection, but there are no gamma presets.